-6.2 Using Package files
+Using Package files

-Given an Idris package file text.ipkg it can be used with the Idris compiler as follows:
+Given an Idris package file maths.ipkg it can be used with the Idris compiler as follows:

-- idris --build test.ipkg will build all modules in the package - idris --install test.ipkg will install the package, making it accessible by other Idris libraries and programs. - idris --clean test.ipkg will delete all intermediate code and executable files generated when building.
+- idris --build maths.ipkg will build all modules in the package - idris --install maths.ipkg will install the package, making it accessible by other Idris libraries and programs. - idris --clean maths.ipkg will delete all intermediate code and executable files generated when building. - idris --mkdoc maths.ipkg will build HTML documentation for your package in the folder maths_doc in your project's root directory. - idris --checkpkg maths.ipkg will type check all modules in the package only.
+This differs from build that type checks and generates code. - idris --testpkg maths.ipkg will compile and run any embedded tests you have specified in the tests parameter.
+More information about testing is given in the next section.

-Once the test package has been installed, the command line option --package test makes it accessible (abbreviated to -p test).
+Once the maths package has been installed, the command line option --package maths makes it accessible (abbreviated to -p maths).
 For example:

-idris -p test Main.idr
+idris -p maths Main.idr